-Patricia Hearst, the 19-year-old daughter of publishing billionaire William Randolph Hearst, is kidnapped from her Berkeley, California, apartment.
+Patricia Hearst, the 19-year-old granddaughter of publishing billionaire William Randolph Hearst, is kidnapped from her Berkeley, California, apartment.
 Stephen Weed, Hearst’s fiance, was beaten unconscious by the two abductors.
 Soon, a ransom demand came from the Symbionese Liberation Army (SLA), a radical activist group led by Donald DeFreeze.

 The Hearst story took a strange and unexpected turn two months after the abduction, when the SLA robbed the Hibernia Bank in San Francisco.
 The surveillance cameras clearly showed that Patty Hearst was one of the machine gun-toting robbers.
 Soon after followed a taped message from the SLA in which Hearst claimed that she had voluntarily joined the SLA and was now to be known as “Tania.”

 On May 17, 1974, police were tipped that the SLA leaders were at a Los Angeles home.
 With 400 police and FBI agents outside the house, a tremendous gun battle broke out.
 The police threw gas canisters into the house and then shot at them, sparking a fire in which DeFreeze and five other SLA members died.
 However, Hearst was not inside the house.
 She was not found until September 1975.

 Patty Hearst was put on trial for armed robbery and convicted, despite her claim that she had been coerced, through repeated rape, isolation, and brainwashing, into joining the SLA.
 Prosecutors believed that she actually orchestrated her own kidnapping because of her prior involvement with one of the SLA members.
 Despite any real proof of this theory, she was convicted and sent to prison.
 President Carter commuted Hearst’s sentence after she had served almost two years.
 Hearst was pardoned by President Clinton in January 2001.